soapteam/soapfish/doc/middlewares.rst

 Middlewares Overview
 --------------------

-The soapbox librairie implements a version of the Rack protocol.
-As a result, a soapbox dispatcher can have middlewares that may inspect, analyze, or modify the application environment, request, and response before and/or after the method call.
+The soapfish librairie implements a version of the Rack protocol.
+As a result, a soapfish dispatcher can have middlewares that may inspect, analyze, or modify the application environment, request, and response before and/or after the method call.

 Middlewares Architecture
 ''''''''''''''''''''''''

-Think of a soapbox dispatcher as an onion.
+Think of a soapfish dispatcher as an onion.
 Each layer of the onion is a middleware.
 When you invoke the dispatcher dispatch() method, the outer-most middleware layer is invoked first.
 When ready, that middleware layer is responsible for optionally invoking the next middleware layer that it surrounds.
 This process steps deeper into the onion - through each middleware layer - until the service method is invoked.
 This stepped process is possible because each middleware layer are callable.
 When you add new middleware to the dispatcher, the added middleware will become a new outer layer and surround the previous outer middleware layer (if available) or the service method call itself.

 Dispatcher Reference